cyberofficial/CyberPatchMaker/README.md

 - **Atomic Operations**: No partial installations
 - **Automatic Rollback**: Safe recovery on failure

-## Contributing

-Contributions are welcome!
-Please see PLAN.MD for the development roadmap.

 ## License

 See LICENSE file for details.